Your flight getting cancelled is an inconvenience. You instantly lose money and time.

 In case you’re in a hurry to get to your destination, think of other ways of getting there.
 In case of a cancelled flight, ask for an alternative trip to a city that’s near your hometown.

 Then from there, you can either take a bus, taxi, or hire a car that’ll get you home.
 It might be inconvenient, but it’s a better option if you don’t want to stay at the airport or hotel for the night.

 No matter how much planning you do, always expect the unexpected.
-Armed with the right information, enough patience and flexibility, you’ll be able to breeze through a cancelled flight and get your travel plans right back on track.
+Breeze through a cancelled flight and get your travel plans right back on track.